 3.2 Employee Parking Permits

 3.2.1 Eligible employees may request a parking permit at any time during the year.
 New employees must provide Transportation with the required documents verifying their employment with the University.
-These individuals may request parking permits for unreserved parking spaces or lots closest to their primary work location, or they may request parking in commuter lots.
 Employees are not eligible to use visitor permits.
 Employees are not eligible to purchase the following permits: SV, UV, UD, RE, RW, RC, RP, P, CC, and DD.

-3.2.2 Employee requests will be assigned based on availability.
+3.2.2 Employee requests shall be assigned based on availability.

 3.2.3 Employees who have their permit cost paid through payroll deduction must return their permit upon termination of employment with the University.
 Individuals are responsible for monthly payment until they return the parking permit.
-Vehicles displaying unauthorized permits are subject to booting and the owner being fined and restitution on the value of the permit.
+Vehicles displaying unauthorized permits are subject to booting, the owner being fined and restitution on the value of the permit.

 3.2.5 Employees participating in the pretax program for monthly parking permits deductions shall have their refunds adjusted for income tax.
 These refunds are adjusted by, and mailed from, University Payroll.
-Employees not participating in the pretax program will not have their refund adjusted for income tax.
+Employees not participating in the pretax program shall not have their refund adjusted for income tax.
 Transportation shall prepare and mail these refunds.